damian-dz/SvgCodeGen/README.md

 # SvgCodeGen

-SvgCodeGen is a .NET Standard library intended for programmatic generation and manipulation of SVG files.
+SvgCodeGen is a .NET library intended for programmatic generation and manipulation of SVG files.